-Click the Search icon or go to the Edit menu and select Find in Files.
-You can also press Ctrl +Shift+F (Windows) or Cmd+Shift+F (macOS).

-The Search view opens.
-Enter text in the search box.

-2. To search inside a single folder, go to the Explorer view, right-click the folder, and select Find in Folder.

-The lower part of the view displays the search results, sorted under the files in which they appear.

-3. To view only the list of files in which the text you searched for appears, click the Collapse All icon 🗗
+- Click Search or go to the Edit menu and select Find in Files.
+You can also press Ctrl+Shift+F (Windows) or Cmd+Shift+F (macOS). - The Search view opens.
+Enter text in the search box. - 2.
+To search inside a single folder, go to the Explorer view, right-click the folder, and select Find in Folder. - The lower part of the view displays the search results, sorted under the files in which they appear. - 3.
+To view only the list of files in which the text you searched for appears, click Collapse All

-If the Search view is hiding the Explorer view, you can click the Keil[®] Studio Cloud icon, or press Ctrl+Shift+E (Windows) or Cmd+Shift+E (macOS) to return to it.
+If the Search view is hiding the Explorer view, click the Keil[®] Studio Cloud icon, or press Ctrl+Shift+E (Windows) or Cmd+Shift+E (macOS) to return to it.

-Example 11-1: Search examples
+Example 10-1: Search examples